ritik2106/Stationery-Sales-Performance-/README.md

 How to View the Dashboard
 To interact with the full dashboard, download and open the stationery sales performance.twbx file using Tableau Public (free) or Tableau Desktop.

+Stationery-Sales-Performance.
+PPT.pdf
+this file contains the PPT of the entire project